yokkochka/Venom/README.md

 ## JavaScript Functionality

-- **Menu toggle**: The `main.js` file enables the navigation menu to open and close when the corresponding buttons are clicked.
+- **Menu Toggle**: The `main.js` file enables the navigation menu to open and close when the corresponding buttons are clicked.

 ## How to View